Body Kits and Aerodynamics Buyers Guide By Driven By Style LLC

 Carbon Fiber Body Kits

-How do body kits install?
+How does a body kit install?

 The most common question we get here at Driven By Style is how does my body kit install.
 Most body kits that are full bumper replacements will install using the oem hardware from the stock bumpers.
 The first step in installation is to do a dry fit mock up where the new bumper is placed on the vehicle and pushed into place to gauge the fitment.
 Once the fitment is achieved to be acceptable then you need to mark the mounting holes and drill the parts.

 A tip for drilling fiberglass parts is to place masking tape over the area you wish to drill.
 This will protect the finish from splintering as the drill bit makes it's way through the piece.
 Secondly you want to drill in reverse.
 This will prevent the drill bit from catching and causing the hole to splinter.
-After all the holes are drilled then the part can be bolted up.

 What kind of body shop should I take my body kit to?